kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - If you start with two Univs and get to 6-rep, consider upgrading Assoc to do Assoc 5 2-rep gain worker + PZoo
 - [JDansp] Much more incentivized to rush Species 5 if you have a Bear in hand

+- [JDansp] If you are at REP_6 while having only one worker, you can do `Assoc 5 unlock worker -> ... -> Assoc 4 2rep Univ REP_8 worker -> Assoc 3 PZoo`

 - A larger size release is better than a smaller one in general, because you gain a larger empty enclosure back.